hrahman12/Neuromatch-Bonus-Challenge-Solutions/README.md

 # Neuromatch-Bonus-Challenge-Solutions

-This is Bonus content that is covered, this includes mathematical derivation as well as code:-
+This is Bonus content from the course, here I include mathematical derivation as well as code.
+I also include my own incorporations of Quantum Computing into these problems:-

 Model Fitting (W1D2)